Abhi9125/Namaste_React/README.md

 # 🍕 React Food Ordering App with Testing (Namaste React Series)

-This is a complete React-based Food Ordering Application built as part of the **Namaste React** learning series by [Abhi9125](https://github.com/Abhi9125).
+This is a complete React-based Food Ordering Application built as part of the **Namaste React** learning series by Akshay Saini.
 It covers a wide range of React concepts from scratch, including Redux, Context API, Routing, Custom Hooks, Lifecycle Methods, and Testing with Jest and React Testing Library.

 ---